Top 6 Changes & Challenges in Today’s Sales

 -Bob Dylan, “The Times They Are A-Changin’”

-As my colleague, Elizabeth Murawski, highlighted in her article last month, technology is drastically changing the sales profession in many different ways.
+Technology is drastically changing the sales profession in many different ways.
+But how, exactly?

 And what does this mean for today’s sales professional?